 net stop spooler

 net start spooler

-If you keep your printers folder open while you issue this command sequence, you’ll see your stuck print jobs disappear, like magic.
+If you have your printers folder open while you issue this command sequence, you’ll see your stuck print jobs disappear, like magic.

 If you’ve moved your print spooler to a ramdisk, like I recommend, or to another drive like some government agencies do, substitute that directory for c:\windows\system32\spool\printers in the second line.

 And if you’re wondering, this works both for physical printers and for virtual printers like Microsoft Print to PDF.

 How it works

 The spooler service locks the content of the spooler directory, keeping you from deleting the files.
 When you stop the service, you can safely delete the files.
 Stopping the service, deleting the files, and restarting the service is much faster than the method Windows uses through the GUI.